RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/hard_work.md

 spend their time in the way that makes them feel most fulfilled, _free from_ the requirement that they should be economically productive?
 Is that still the endgame that we intend, or have I misunderstood?
 I don't mean to say that we should already be in that world.
 What I mean is that, when the apparatuses of capitalism and democracy decide to work on something, they go about it in a fairly visible way.
-If the goal--not the _explanatory rationale_ behind power, but its actual _operational goal_, was to produce a world that is more just and then materially easier and more secure for everyone, _that should be unmissably obvious by now_.
+If the goal--not the _explanatory rationale_ behind power, but its actual _operational goal_--was to produce a world that is more just and then materially easier and more secure for everyone, _that should be unmissably obvious by now_.
 We would see, for instance, official communications[^2] normalizing _working less_.
 We would see official communications normalizing _accepting help from others_ rather than equating unpleasant work with moral goodness.
 We would _not_ see communications normalizing the idea that one's options are an occasionally-enjoyable job earned with sweat and blood